Niall O'Dowd

-Niall O'Dowd (born 18 May 1953) in County Tipperary, Ireland, is an Irish American journalist and author living in the United States.
+Niall O'Dowd (born 18 May 1953) is an Irish-born American journalist and author.
 He was involved in the negotiations leading to the Northern Irish Good Friday Peace Agreement.
-He is founder of Irish Voice newspaper and Irish America magazine in New York City, as well as overseeing Home and Away newspaper.
+He is the founder of Irish Voice newspaper and Irish America magazine in New York City, as well as overseeing Home and Away newspaper.
 He is also the founder of IrishCentral, an Irish website which he launched in March 2009.

 Early life

 O'Dowd was born in Thurles, County Tipperary in Ireland but moved to Drogheda when he was nine.
 After attending Drogheda CBS and Gormanston College, he was a student at University College Dublin, gaining a Bachelor of Arts degree in 1977.
 He emigrated to the United States in June 1978.

 Career

 He moved to San Francisco where he founded the first new Irish newspaper in California in 50 years, the Irishman Newspaper.
 In 1985, he moved to New York City where he founded the Irish America magazine, the first ever national Irish American magazine.
 In 1987, he founded the Irish Voice newspaper, the first successful Irish American newspaper launch since 1928.

 He was a founder of the Irish Americans for Clinton campaign in 1991, supporting candidate Bill Clinton for president.
 He led an Irish American peace delegation to Northern Ireland after Clinton was elected and he acted as intermediary between Sinn Féin and the White House at a critical period in the peace process.
 He played a key role in securing a US visa for Gerry Adams in February 1994.
 His role was featured in the book Daring Diplomacy by The Irish Times journalist Conor O'Clery and also in an RTÉ-PBS documentary entitled An Irish Voice.
 He has created numerous successful business networks through his publications including the Wall Street 50, Business 100, Hall of Fame, Legal 100, Silicon Valley 50 magazine in conjunction with the Irish Technology and Leadership Group, and the Science and Technology 50.
 He created the US Ireland Forum, a forerunner of the Diaspora forum held by the Irish government in 2009.

 He is a close confidante of the Clinton family and served in Hillary's Finance Committee for her 2008 presidential run.
 In April 2011, at the inaugural Irish America Hall of Fame luncheon, former President Clinton stated that his initial involvement in the Northern Ireland issue has come about through O'Dowd.

 He has written for The New York Times, The Guardian, The Irish Times as well as tabloid publications.
 He has spoken to groups involved in the Middle East peace process as well as the former Sri Lanka conflict about the importance of diaspora involvement in seeking solutions.
 A video interview with him on diaspora impact on successful peace processes was used at the US State Department Global Diaspora Conference in May 2011, chaired by Hillary Clinton.